stepanataccolade/docsv2/sources/int_container_services.md

 * Sign in to Shippable and go to your [Account Settings](https://app.shippable.com/accountSettings).
 Click on the `Integrations` tab.
 * Click on `Add Integration`.
 Choose `Docker Datacenter`, name your integration and provide the username, password and URL to access the Universal Control Plane.
 * Click `Save`.

+For more information, check out our blog - [Getting started with Docker Datacenter](http://blog.shippable.com/getting-started-with-docker-datacenter).

+---